m-oka-system/study-guides-az900/Skills measured.md

 - Describe software as a service (SaaS)

-- Identify appropriate use cases for each cloud service (IaaS, PaaS, and SaaS)
+- Identify appropriate use cases for each cloud service type (IaaS, PaaS, and SaaS)

 ### Describe Azure architecture and services (35–40%)